-4. There is probably an informal online group for each organization you have worked in – including HP acquisitions and spinoffs.
-Directory of professional and social groups for HP alumni and current employees.
-For example, there are large groups for EDS and Compaq alumni.
-And there are many local clubs.

 5. Advice and info on returning to HPI, HPE, DXC, or Micro Focus -- including informal and formal restrictions.

 6. Update and strengthen your LinkedIn profile.
 Recruiters use LinkedIn to find candidates.
 You can use LinkedIn to reconnect with former co-workers who know you and your work.
 Many HPAA members report that LinkedIn helped them find a new job.
 Use HPAA's LinkedIn Tips and Traps

-(If you are in the process of leaving HP Inc or Hewlett Packard Enterprise or have recently left, use our "ASAP Checklist" for advice and mutual help – developed by HPAA members – on the many things you have to do before you lose access to HPI or HPE internal systems and in the following few weeks.)
+(If you are in the process of leaving or being laid off or have recently left, use our "ASAP Checklist" for advice and mutual help – developed by HPAA members – on the many things you have to do before you lose access to HPI or HPE internal systems and in the following few weeks.)

 The Hewlett-Packard Alumni Association is operated by former employees who volunteer their time.
 Not endorsed or supported by the company.

-Now it says: